dennisrazumovsky/precizer/README.ru.md

 precizer --update --db-clean-ignored --ignore="diff2/1/*" --ignore="diff2/2/*" tests/examples/diffs
 ```

-<sub>Database file name: ljlasdhf.db
+<sub>Database file name: myhost.db
 The database has already been created in the past
-Starting of database file ljlasdhf.db integrity check...
+Starting of database file myhost.db integrity check...
-The database ljlasdhf.db is in good condition
+The database myhost.db is in good condition
-These files no longer exist and will be deleted against the DB ljlasdhf.db:
+These files no longer exist and will be deleted against the DB myhost.db:
 delete ignored diff2/1/AAA/BCB/CCC/a.txt
 delete ignored diff2/1/AAA/ZAW/A/b/c/a_file.txt
 delete ignored diff2/1/AAA/ZAW/D/e/f/b_file.txt